TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 so similarity works both ways, that is,

 $$
-A \sim B  \quad \iff \quad   B \sim A.
+A \simeq B  \quad \iff \quad   B \simeq A.
 $$

 ::::::

-Similar matrices have similar properties.
-Especially as regards eigenvalues and eigenvectors.
+Similar matrices have similar properties, especially with regard to eigenvalues and eigenvectors.

 ::::::{prf:proposition}
 :label: Prop:Diagonalisable:SimilarEigenvalues